About Jaboulet Wines

 The dream turned to anguish and the worry turned to joy.
 The journey of establishing Jones Road has been a trauma and a delight.
 Always with the same goal and focus on producing something fantastic.
 The rewards for many years in the business has brought knowledge, friendships, excitement and eternal optimism of one day producing wines with world wide recognition but more importantly self satisfaction that the wines are appreciated by many people.
 With every vintage the wines are improving and every vintage the knowledge and understanding of vineyards, terroir, winemaking techniques and requirement best suited to the grapes is increasing.
 The team are very happy with the way Jones Road wines are progressively attaining recognition and look forward to the next vintage.
 The future is looking very exciting at Jones Road.

-About the Josef Chromy Winery
+More About Josef Chromy Wines

 From penniless immigrant to a leading entrepreneur in the Tasmanian wine, beef and property development industries, Josef Chromy OAM has certainly come a long way